oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 CXTA provides a variety of keywords and approaches to deal with parsing, which we want to introduce in this exercise.

-We again leverage the device environmnet shown earlier, and demonstrate multiple approaches on how to parse text data.
+We again leverage the device environment shown earlier, and demonstrate multiple approaches on how to parse text data.

 ## Simple Parsing

 In this test suite we show how to use simple approaches like checking for texts appearing, or extracting values from tests using Regular Expressions, a common way to parse text output.

-The command output we'll parse is the same for all the test cases in the first suite: `show ip ospf neighbor` which displayes the OSPF neighbour status on one of the two routers (r1 in this case):
+The command output we'll parse is the same for all the test cases in the first suite: `show ip ospf neighbor` which displays the OSPF neighbour status on one of the two routers (r1 in this case):

 ```
 r1#show ip ospf neighbor